You just need to download and start the app.

 - You get your Coins directly from your pool

 - All values are verifiable

 - Software is signed with our certificate

 All transactions are paid directly from the pool to you.
 You get your coins independant from us and you do not lose money in a non-transparent exchange progress.
 We are just a tool for you.

 In addition you can check all the shown data with third parties.
 We can't secretly mine for us and display false values to you.
 Most pools offer therefore a web interface.
 Go to the website of your pool by clicking on the pool in the app, take your Wallet-Address and enter it there.

 By the way, this is the best and most reliable way to check your progress and success in any software.
 You should not trust displayed hashrates, no matter what software you use.
 Hashrates are inaccurate even if they are not manipulated, because they base on calculations and do not reflect your true success.

 We recommend using your own Wallet-Address, so you do not need to trust our Wallet-Address generator.

-You can see your hashrate by clicking on the gear (or ‚i‘).
+You can see your hashrate by clicking on the symbol on the bottom left (or ‚i‘).
 But be careful: the displayed hashrate is not your true hashrate, it is just a calculated value.
 No software can show you your true hashrate.
 Your true hashrate depends on many factors.
 For example, if you have a high ping to the pool, it may happen that you are mining for several seconds on an old block.
-This can significantly lower your true hashrate because you will not be rewarded for these hashes from the pool.
-If you want to compare your real success with different applications, run them for a day and check your credit at the pool.
-Don't trust any displayed hashrate.
+This can significantly lower your true hashrate.
+If you want to compare your real success with different applications, run them for a some days and check your credit at the pool.

 You can use myMiner on any computer.
 At the moment only Windows is supported.